obonaventure/cnp3/book/network/network.rst

 Internet Protocol
 #################

 The Internet Protocol (IP) is the network layer protocol of the TCP/IP protocol suite.
-IP is the layer that allows the applications running above the transport layer (UDP/TCP) to use a wide range of heterogeneous datalink layers.
+IP allows the applications running above the transport layer (UDP/TCP) to use a wide range of heterogeneous datalink layers.
 IP was designed when most point-to-point links were telephone lines with modems.
 Since then, IP has been able to use Local Area Networks (Ethernet, Token Ring, FDDI, ...), new wide area data link layer technologies (X.25, ATM, Frame Relay, ...) and more recently wireless networks (802.11, 802.15, UMTS, GPRS, ...).
 The flexibility  of IP and its ability to use various types of underlying data link layer technologies is one of its key advantages.

 .. figure:: fig/network-fig-051-c.png
    :align: center